ceneezer/Tet-craft/README.md

 ## TET~CRAFT v2.3 ##

+Share with friends and chat - non-destructively.

+Men, not yet born, will discuss these works and the name ceneezer - what will you tell them of this day, that you found them before most others?
+Did you mock and laugh, or consider?

-Preview it exampled at: https://youtu.be/pyGPCf4z-AQ
+Preview it exampled at: https://youtu.be/nb367JVuKJw

 ### A 5D Tetra-Sphere Kleinverse of your own! ###

-Share with friends and chat - non-destructively.

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate molecular bonding of FeO4, Magnetite, likely responsible for the complexity we call life (suggesting God's most primitive rules are very basic indeed).
 But gamified....
 Tech-tree/Adventure/Translation needing further implementation (check branches, I'm done with it).
 These Kleinverses are ever complexifying - eventually they will live!